SimonChabrier/CastorCloneToRun/README.md

 - Creates the `.env.local` file from the `.env` file.
 - Asks for the database driver (MySQL, SQLite).
 - If SQLite, creates the database file in `%kernel.project_dir%/var/data.db`.
-- Requests database connection information.
+- Requests database connection information : username, password, host, port, database_name.
 - Checks if the database already exists and, if so, asks for a new name until a non-existing database name is provided.
 - Configures the database connection in the `.env.local` file.
 - Asks whether to install dependencies with Composer.